 Roads connected the coastal settlements to inland towns.
 The 1856 completion of a road over the Remutaka Range improved access to and from Wellington.
 As settlement pushed north, tracks became roads and rivers were bridged.
 In the 20th century travel times were reduced as roads were upgraded and new ones built.

 There are three state highways in the region.
-State Highway 2 runs along the western side from Featherston up to Woodville.
-Highway 52 leads north-east from Masterton to Pōrangahau, and Highway 53 from Featherston to Martinborough.
+State Highway 2 runs along the western side from Featherston to Woodville.
+Highway 52 runs north-east from Masterton to Pōrangahau, while Highway 53 links Featherston to Martinborough.
 Major roads are sealed, but many minor roads – especially in the eastern uplands – are metalled (gravel).
 Slips can close roads for days or even weeks.

 In the early 1870s a route was chosen over the Remutaka Range for a railway from Wellington to Wairarapa.
-The Wellington side had a moderate grade up the Pakuratahi Valley but the other side was too steep for anything but Fell engines.
+The Wellington side had a moderate grade up the Pakuratahi valley, but the Wairarapa side was too steep for anything but Fell engines.
 The line opened in 1878.
-The only major accident occurred two years later.
-High winds swept three carriages off the line and dropped them over a bank.
+The only major accident occurred two years later, when high winds swept three carriages off the line and over a bank.
 Three passengers were killed, and another died three weeks later from injuries.

 The railway reached Masterton in 1880 and Eketāhuna in 1889.
 In 1897 it reached Woodville and joined the Napier–Palmerston North line.
 The railway helped to populate the region by improving access, not least to the vital Wellington market.
 Passenger trains now travel only between Wellington and Masterton.